doniwirawan/WebSpeedCheck/README.md

 # WebSpeedCheck

-check your webspeed (utilizing puppeeter and lighthouse) i need your help to make this project better (but idk why lol)
+check your webspeed (utilizing puppeeter and lighthouse) i need your help to make this project better (but idk how lol)

 ## Test the REST API